Kdimtsis/Kobe-Bryants-s-Career/README.md

 # Analyzing Kobe-Bryants-Career

-An interactive dashboard made in POWER BI analyzing Kobe Bryant's career.
+A repository that creates an interactive dashboard made in POWER BI analyzing Kobe Bryant's career.